antoniusnaumann/galvan-lang/spec.md

   b: stored ref TypeB // the stored keyword can be ommitted here (and above) since it is implied in type attributes }

-// As for structs, you
-fn print_a(a: TypeA) {
+// As for structs, you can omit the val keyword here fn print_a(a: TypeA) {
   print(a)
 }